mugifly/materials/README.md

 materials
 =========

-Original image materials by Masanori Ohgita.
+Original image-materials (icons) by Masanori Ohgita. for application software and web, etc...

 ### About the distribution at official sites